 This is the first time I am actually letting you know about a recipe I’ve tried for the Instagram cookbook club I belong to.
 Every month Deborah Balint of @rainydaybitescookbookclub curates a unique book for us to explore.
 There is no pressure, we can choose, cook and post as we please.
 But it is a great way to explore a cookbook fully.
 How often do we purchase a cookbook because the photos were gorgeous, the author was compelling, or there were a few must make recipes?
 And then it quickly fades from our consciousness and sits on the shelf.
 Being part of a cookbook club, we really concentrate on a cookbook for a whole month; and with the contributions of photos by others of recipes we may have overlooked, we are suddenly intrigued by those very recipes.
 Win win.

 And the poached eggs, well, I’m finally letting you in on my secret.
 Paola from the ‘Cravings in Amsterdam‘ has already given me a great shout out for my secret, and for this I am truly appreciative.
+But I can’t take credit for it.
+I’ve been doing poached eggs for about 2 years this way.
+Don’t ask me where I learned the trick.
+I wish I could remember.
 The secret is this: a small sieve.
 Yes, a sieve.
 Cracking the egg into the sieve over a bowl allows the loose bits of egg white to fall away.
-Hold it in here for about 20-30 seconds before taking the sieve and tilting it into only the tiniest bubbling simmering water and releasing the egg.
+Hold it in here for about 20-30 seconds before taking the sieve and tilting it into only the gently simmering water and releasing the egg.
 You will find that there is no loose white that gets caught away from the egg, and that it poaches all intact.
 Works every time 🙂

 And if you really didn’t want to go through the process of poaching the eggs, a great sunny side up egg would work equally well.
 It’s almost breakfast for dinner.
 Who doesn’t love that!?